-COMPETENCY FULLY MET ADEQUATE NEEDS WORK OR (3) (2) MISSING (1/0) Demonstrates skills in planning a variety of developmentally appropriate activities to develop physical educated individuals Artifacts display a variety of levels, activities, and settings in lesson plans, curriculum, etc. Shows strong ability to match goals and instructional activities Variety of levels, activities, and settings partially included or a single level thoroughly included.
+COMPETENCY FULLY MET (3) ADEQUATE (2) NEEDS WORK OR MISSING (1/0) Demonstrates skills in planning a variety of developmentally appropriate activities to develop physical educated individuals Artifacts display a variety of levels, activities, and settings in lesson plans, curriculum, etc. Shows strong ability to match goals and instructional activities Variety of levels, activities, and settings partially included or a single level thoroughly included.
 Matching of goals, objectives, and activities acceptable.
 Minimally addressed or not addressee at all Demonstrates ability to implement appropriate instructional strategies in various settings Artifacts display a variety of instructional skills in various settings at a highly proficient level (DVD, student teaching evaluations, etc.) Displays instructional skills in various settings at a proficient level (DVD's student teaching evaluations, etc.) Reflects minimal skill in implementing instructional strategies in various settings Demonstrates understanding of physical education content (may include education, biology, or other classes included in endorsement/concentration) Artifacts display an extensive variety of work from multiple courses included with rational for choices Some variety of work from classes represented Minimal variety of work represented Demonstrates understanding of how learning & development theory relates to instruction in physical education Artifacts reflect several examples from motor learning, educational psychology that apply knowledge and skills to human movement at various levels Artifacts reflect minimal examples from motor learning and/or educational psychology that apply knowledge and skills to human movement at various levels Failure to reflect examples or examples poorly reflect competency Demonstrates implementation of effective communication techniques including technology Includes multiple examples of written, oral and technology used in various settings Includes at least two forms of communication techniques used in various settings Includes one or no forms of communication techniques.
-Demonstrates the use of effective management techniques which foster a positive learning environment Artifacts demonstrate student's planning and active involvement in management in student teaching, peer instruction, coaching, etc. Artifacts demonstrate student's planning of management in student teaching, peer instruction, coaching, etc. Artifacts fail to demonstrate managerial planning and skills Demonstrates the use of reflective practices for the purpose of evaluating the influence of his/her action on student learning Thorough and rich analysis and discussion of multiple pre- professional plans and experiences and impact on student learning Artifacts demonstrate adequate analysis of several pre- professional plans and experiences and impact on student learning Minimal analysis of pre- professional plans and experiences or none at all Demonstrates experience in collaboration with cohorts and/or Artifacts demonstrate collaboration with peers, physical Artifacts demonstrate collaboration with peers OR No collaboration is demonstrated professional physical educators education teachers, and possibly physical education teachers OR coaches coaches
+Demonstrates the use of effective management techniques which foster a positive learning environment Artifacts demonstrate student's planning and active involvement in management in student teaching, peer instruction, coaching, etc. Artifacts demonstrate student's planning of management in student teaching, peer instruction, coaching, etc. Artifacts fail to demonstrate managerial planning and skills Demonstrates the use of reflective practices for the purpose of evaluating the influence of his/her action on student learning Thorough and rich analysis and discussion of multiple pre- professional plans and experiences and impact on student learning Artifacts demonstrate adequate analysis of several pre-professional plans and experiences and impact on student learning Minimal analysis of pre- professional plans and experiences or none at all Demonstrates experience in collaboration with cohorts and/or professional physical educators Artifacts demonstrate collaboration with peers, physical education teachers, and possibly coaches Artifacts demonstrate collaboration with peers OR physical education teachers OR coaches No collaboration is demonstrated